cocos/cocos-docs/en/scripting/tween.md

 cc.tween().to(1, { scale: 2 }, { easing: t => t*t; })

-// Use the easing function only for a single property cc.tween().to(1, { scale: 2, position: { value: cc.v3(100, 100, 100), easing: 'sineOutIn' } })
+// Use the easing function only for a single property
+// value must be used with easing or process cc.tween().to(1, { scale: 2, position: { value: cc.v3(100, 100, 100), easing: 'sineOutIn' } })
 ```